hisaac/PRIME-angular-day-1/README.md

 # Angular Intro

+This was my first interaction with Angular.
+What a strange new world, especially coming from jQuery.
+Of course I've now come to love Angular's powerful magic.

+---

 The goal of this assignment is to update the index.html file to add a new person to the array and display the first name, last name, and shoutout in their own row.
 ![Solution Image](images/solution.png)